Stefan-B-Github/property_viewer/frontend-app/README.md

 ## Frontend

-This is the frontend of the app, using React and Axios.
+This is the frontend of the app, built using React and Axios.

 To run:

 ```
-cd frontend-app/
+cd frontend-app
 npm install axios@0.24.0
+npm install dotenv --save
+npm install react-router-dom
 npm install --save bootstrap
-npm install dotenv --save
 npm start
 ```